howardjohn/scala-server-lambda/README.md

 Once we have the jar, all we need to do is upload it to Lambda.
 The preferred way to do this is using the [serverless](https://github.com/serverless/serverless) framework which greatly simplifies this (and is what is used in the examples), but there is no issues with doing it manually.

-When deploying to Lambda, the handler should be specified as `<PACKAGE_NAME>.Route$EntryPoint::handler` (if you followed the example above).
+When deploying to Lambda, the handler should be specified as `<PACKAGE_NAME>.Route$EntryPoint::handle` (if you followed the example above).

 Finally, an API can be created in API Gateway.
 [Lambda Proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html) must be enabled.